yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 - _required_: no
 - _dynamic_: no

 Usually, you don't want to provide a setting for stride, but it is still important to understand what it does.
 Within NoSQLBench, each time a thread needs to allocate a set of cycles to operate on, it takes a contiguous range of values from a shared atomic value.
 Thus, the stride is the unit of micro-batching within NoSQLBench.
 It also means that you can use stride to optimize a workload by setting the value higher than the default.
 For example if you are running a single-statement workload at a very high rate, it doesn't make sense for threads to allocate one op at a time from a shared atomic value.
 You can simply set `stride=1000` to cause (ballpark estimation) about 1000X less internal contention.

 The stride is initialized to the calculated sequence length.
 The sequence length is simply the number of operations in the op sequence that is planned from your active statements and their ratios.

 You usually do not want to set the stride directly.
 If you do, make sure it is a multiple of what it would normally be set to if you need to ensure that sequences are not divided up differently.
 This can be important when simulating the access patterns of applications.

-👉 When simulating multi-op access patterns in non-async mode, the stride metric can tell you how long it took for a whole group of operations to complete.

-## async

-- `async=<ops>`
-- _default_: unset
-- _required_: no
-- _dynamic_: no

-The `async=<ops>` parameter puts an activity into an asynchronous dispatch mode and configures each thread to juggle a proportion of the operations specified.
-If you specify `async=500 threads=10`, then each of 10 threads will manage execution of 50 operations at a time.
-With async mode, a thread will always prepare and send operations if there are fewer in flight than it is allotted before servicing any pending responses.

-Async mode also puts threads into a different sequencing behavior.
-When in async mode, responses from an operation may arrive in a different order than they are sent, and thus linearized operations can't be guaranteed as with the non-async mode.
-This means that sometimes you use want to avoid async mode when you are intentionally simulating access patterns with multiple linearized operations per user as you may see in your application.

-The absence of the async parameter leaves the activity in the default non-async mode, where each thread works through a sequence of ops one operation at a time.

 ## cyclerate